pirsch-analytics/docs/docs/advanced/events.md

     data-code="5gXQXdNTvteM4eVY35fNBkcU5CbStFSq"></script>
 ```

 The `data-code` is the identification code for your domain.
-If you reset it (under the **Developer** tab), you will also need to replace it in the snippet.
+If you reset it, you also need to replace it in the snippet.

 The `data-exclude` attribute used in the regular `pirsch.js` can also be used for the event snippet.
-See [frontend integration](/get-started/frontend-integration) for details.
+Please refer to the [website integration](/get-started/frontend-integration) for details.

 ::: info
 The snippet **can't** be used as a replacement for the regular `pirsch.js`, which needs to be added to send page views. `pirsch-events.js` can only be used to send events programmatically.
-If you want to do both, add both snippets to the `head` section of your website.
 :::

 ### Example 1